hozwe/module-js/README.md

 module-js
 =========

-Modularizing your javascript, the idea of allowing yourself to write your code in concise, structured pieces
+Modularizing your javascript.
+The idea of allowing your self to write your code in concise, structured pieces.
+No more spagheiti code.